 A study in Lisbon showed that less than 20% of the vehicle fleet would be needed to meet all transportation needs.

-In urban regions, where most people live, car sharing can reduce traffic, parking space and the number of vehicles by at least 50%.
+In urban areas, where most people live, car sharing can reduce traffic, parking space and the number of vehicles by at least 50%.

 In today's world, this is a utopian ideal.
 However, with the advent of fully autonomous driving, this vision is becoming a reality.
 No one knows when AD-enabled cars will reach a tipping point, but they will eventually reduce the demand for cars.